Updated by Danielle

 Corrected some incorrect information regarding the Kemper Profiler and made several changes to the copy to correspond.
 Also added photos and made some formatting changes.
 Information should be correct now, but if you see anything or have questions, feel free to let us know in the comments section.
 Thanks all!

 Article marked for update/correction, September 7th 2023: Verbiage used to describe the Kemper Profiler's functionality is poorly worded and needs corrected.
 This article will be updated shortly with the correct information.
 Thanks and hat tip to Ozmick in the comments section.

 Our pick: The Line 6 Helix and Helix LT

 The Kemper Profiler has a tougher learning curve and is more expensive than both the Helix and the Helix LT.
-While it's capabilities are impressive, it doesn't really do enough to make us recommend it over the Helix, at least not for a higher price tag.
+While it's amp capturing capabilities are impressive, it doesn't really do enough to make us recommend it over the Helix, unless amp profiling is all you're after.

 Line 6 Helix VS Kemper Profiler Simple Comparison Table

 We have a ton of pedals and effects processors in our database.
 You can compare them here, along with the Helix and Profiler, by searching and then adding to the comparison bar at the bottom of the page.